allison-araujo/react-typescript-list-person/README.md

 ### Exibir um mapa com as coordenadas do usuário selecionado

-### Exibir a cidade é o país do usuário selecionad
+### Exibir a cidade é o país do usuário selecionado